504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Accommodations by Grade Level

-A 504 plan for a kindergartener should look fundamentally different from one for a high school junior.
-The demands on executive function increase with age, and accommodations need to evolve accordingly.
+A 504 plan for a kindergartener should not look the same as one for a high school junior.
+As learners get older, they need more executive function skills.
+So the accommodations should change too.

 Elementary (K to 2)

 Classroom structure and routine support ADHD learners (Barkley, 2014).
 Physical regulation strategies also help them focus (Jensen, 2000).
-Researchers suggest clear expectations boost learner success (Smith & Jones, 2011).
+Researchers suggest that clear expectations help learners succeed.

 • Visual daily schedule with pictures